 Reference sources for historic structures

-History of FoSCL: which focusses on the origins and development of the Friends of the Settle-Carlisle Line (FoSCL).
+- History of FoSCL: This section focusses on the origins and development of the Friends of the Settle-Carlisle Line (FoSCL).

-Building the line: which focusses on the planning and construction of the Settle-Carlisle Railway.
+- Building the line: This section focusses on the planning and construction of the Settle-Carlisle Railway.

-Historic operations: which focusses on the operation and maintenance of the Settle-Carlisle Railway from its opening to freight traffic in 1875 to its formal reprieve from closure in 1989.
+- Historic operations: This section focusses on the operation and maintenance of the Settle-Carlisle Railway from its opening to freight traffic in 1875 to its formal reprieve from closure in 1989.

 History Posts are an eclectic mix of articles and snippets of history-related information that are uploaded on an occassional basis.
 They are derived from a number of different sources including:

 - authorised / legally acceptable reproductions, extracts or summaries of: